-EMPLOY DATA TO DRIVE CHANGE RESEARCH SEASON TO BRIVE CHANGE: search is a vitally important way to build credibility tween youth and adults.
+EMPLOY DATA TO DRIVE CHANGE: Research is a vitally important way to build credibility between youth and adults.
 When a community works together to make meaning of their own data, they are strengthened by what they learn and emboldened to take action.